DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/15 Customize Column Headers.md

 ---

-If you need a more specific customization, define a custom template in the **columns**.[headerCellTemplate](/api-reference/_hidden/dxDataGridColumn/headerCellTemplate.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#headerCellTemplate') option.
+If you need a more specific customization, define a custom template in the **columns**.[headerCellTemplate](/api-reference/_hidden/dxDataGridColumn/headerCellTemplate.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#headerCellTemplate') property.
 This property accepts a function or template container.

 ---
 ##### jQuery